Bayesian Invariance Modeling of Multi-Environment Data: Bayesian Invariant Prediction

-\begin{proof} If $z = z^*$, then by definition of invariance (Assumption~\ref{ass:invariance}), $p_e(y \mid x^{z^*})$ is identical across environments.
-Substituting the true factorization from \Cref{eq:per-environment-joint} into the pooled definition shows equality.
-Conversely, if $\pooldist(y \mid x^z)$ matches each environment’s local conditional distribution $p_e(y \mid x^z)$ simultaneously, then these local distributions must themselves be identical across environments.
-Thus $z$ must satisfy Assumption~\ref{ass:invariance}, making $z = z^*$. \end{proof}
+\begin{proof} If $z$ is invariant, then by definition $p_e(y \mid x^z)$ is identical across environments.
+The pooled conditional $\pooldist(y \mid x^z)$ is a $p_e(x^z)$-weighted average of these identical local conditionals, so it equals their common value, giving the equality.
+Conversely, if $\pooldist(y \mid x^z)$ matches each $p_e(y \mid x^z)$, then these local conditionals must themselves be identical across environments, so $z$ is invariant.
+When $z^*$ is unique, the only such selector is $z^*$. \end{proof}